trueos/trueos-docs/trueos-handbook/preinstall.rst

 With regards to specific hardware, the ThinkPad T420 may panic during install.
-If it does, go into the BIOS and set the video mode to "discrete" which should allow the installation to complete.
+If it does, go into the BIOS and set the video mode to "discrete", which should allow the installation to complete.
 Some Thinkpads have a BIOS bug preventing them from booting from GPT-labeled disks.
 If unable to boot into a new installation, restart the installer and go into :guilabel:`Advanced Mode` in the